alichtman/shallow-backup/README.md

   -packages        Back up package libraries and installed applications.
   -old_path        Skip setting new back up directory path.
   --new_path TEXT  Input a new back up directory path.
+  --remote TEXT    Input a URL for a git repository.
   -reinstall       Reinstall packages from package lists.
   -delete_config   Remove config file.
   -v               Display version and author information and exit.